gracenote/django-health-monitor/docs/usage.rst

     - The definition of score must include an input for `**kwargs`.
     - The inputs for the `score` method should be type-converted to the correct type (int, float, char, etc.) to clean data that is passed incorrectly.
     - The `score` method also must return an integer score otherwise it will fail.
+    - Additional attributes may be added to HealthTest models to store values that are not used in current score calculations, but may be used for score calculations at a later time.

 ****************
 2. Configure API